-The Company paid a former member of its Board of Directors, who is also a member of its Scientific and Clinical Advisory Boards, a total of \$60,000 in the year ended December 31, 2015 and \$15,000 for the three months ended March 31, 2016, in monthly cash retainers.
-The Company also issued options to purchase shares of common stock and incentive awards to this individual in his capacity as a member of its Scientific Advisory Board.
+The Company paid a former member of its Board of Directors, who is also a member of its Scientific and Clinical Advisory Boards, a total of \$60,000 in the year ended December 31, 2015 and \$30,000 for the six months ended June 30, 2016, in monthly cash retainers.
+The Company also granted 9,000 options to purchase shares of common stock to this individual in his capacity as a member of its Scientific Advisory Board for the six months ended June 30, 2016.